 There's a whole list of reasons you might not want to get involved with a foreclosed property, and you need to weigh them against the financial benefits.
 Of course, if you're just in love with the home and it's in your ideal neighborhood or it meets a need no other available house can meet, those might be the deciding factor.
 If not, consider the following:

-- You may have to wait to move in.
-When a home is purchased at auction, it's the successful bidder's responsibility to evict the current occupants, and that can be difficult — especially if you happen to be living through a pandemic — and it's time-consuming.
+When a home is purchased at auction, it's the successful bidder's responsibility to evict the current occupants, and that can be difficult — and it's time-consuming.
 If an REO property has been standing empty for several years, it may be occupied by squatters who can legally have the same rights as tenants in certain circumstances.
-Besides the delay caused by an eviction, which can be several months, you'll also face one from the bank, which can often take its time to process the sale.
+Besides the delay caused by an eviction (which can be several months), you'll also face one from the bank, which can often take its time to process the sale.

 These alternatives are safer because: